-If you have been diagnosed with high blood pressure, you can order a repeat prescription online for your medication for hypertension.
-Our doctors can prescribe most UK brands (Diovan, Aprovel, Amias) and dispatch you a 3-6 month treatment via our partner pharmacy.
+If you have been diagnosed with high blood pressure, you can order a repeat prescription for your medication online.
+Our doctors can prescribe most UK brands (Diovan, Aprovel, Amias) and send you a 3-6 month course via our partner pharmacy.

-Blood pressure is the result of the amount of blood pumped through your body by the heart and the resistance to the blood flow from the walls of your arteries.
+Blood pressure is the result of the amount of blood pumped through your body by the heart and your arteries' resistance to the blood flow.
 High blood pressure occurs when your arteries cannot dilate properly to accommodate changes in blood flow.

 As we age, our arteries become stiffer and less flexible, therefore a certain increase in blood pressure is normal over the years.
-However, abnormally high blood pressure is a real problem that leads to heart attacks and strokes.
-Over time, the excessive pressure on the walls of your arteries will cause damage to the arteries themselves.
+However, abnormally high blood pressure is a real problem that can lead to heart attack and stroke.
+Over time, the excessive pressure on the walls of your arteries will cause damage to the arteries.

-Technically speaking, what causes high blood pressure are excessively narrow, stiff and/or clogged arteries do not allow for the blood to be distributed throughout the body.
-The challenge becomes understanding exactly what causes this narrowing, stiffing or clogging.
+Technically speaking, what causes high blood pressure are narrow, stiff and/or clogged arteries.
+It can be difficult to understand exactly what is causing this narrowing or clogging.

 The most common form of high blood pressure is called essential hypertension.
-It represents about 90-95% of cases of hypertension and doctors usually cannot identify the exact reasons for a high blood pressure of this type.
+It affects about 90-95% of cases of hypertension and doctors usually cannot identify the exact reason for high blood pressure of this type.
 It is asumed that a number of factors contribute to hypertension.

 Essential hypertension develops slowly over the years, which is why it is symptom-less (or asymptomatic) most of the time – until something triggers a heart attack, stroke or another condition.

 The second most common cause of high blood pressure is called secondary hypertension.
-It represents 5-10% of cases of hypertension and is due to an underlying condition.
+It represents 5-10% of cases of hypertension and is caused by an underlying condition.

 Many of these causes of secondary hypertension are temporary and/or curable.
 Some medications and drugs can also cause secondary hypertension.
 These include antidepressants, cocaine, amphetamines, NSAID (non-steroidal anti-inflammatory drugs such as aspirin or ibuprofen in high quantities), decongestants, etc.

-Isolated systolic hypertension is a much less common cause of hypertension.
-It happens, when only the first number of your blood pressure is too high, for example 140 in 140/80 (read 140 over 80)
+Isolated systolic hypertension is a much less common type of hypertension.
+It happens, when only the first number of your blood pressure is too high, for example 140 in 140/80 (read 140 over 80).

 This number represents the systolic blood pressure (when blood is pumped into the vessels), as opposed to the diastolic blood pressure (the second number, when the heart is at rest).

-This disease causes high blood pressure only when the heart is pumping blood, after which the blood pressures goes back to normal.
-This creates a huge chronic difference in blood pressure, which swings up and down, and can put a big strain on your arteries.
+This disease causes high blood pressure only when the heart is pumping blood, after which the blood pressure goes back to normal.
+This creates a huge chronic difference in blood pressure, which swings up and down putting great strain on your arteries.

 Causes of isolated systolic hypertension (or ISH) include advanced age, anaemia (lack of red blood cells), thyroid hormone diseases and heart conditions.

-This can lead to certain misdiagnosis, so try to relax as much as possible when at the hospital and/or with your doctor.
+This can lead to misdiagnosis, so try to relax as much as possible when in hospital or with your doctor.